juju/docs/src/en/config-general.md

 The APT packaging system is used to install and upgrade software on machines provisioned in the environment, and many charms also use APT to install software for the services they deploy.
-It is possible to set a specific mirror for the APT packages to use, by settting "apt-mirror" in the environments.yaml file or directly in a running environment:
+It is possible to set a specific mirror for the APT packages to use, by setting "apt-mirror" in the environments.yaml file or directly in a running environment:

 ```bash